> FAQS

 Why do you write funny poems?

 It’s funny because I don’t think of my poems as ‘funny’.
 I tend to think of them as quirky.
-I’ve always liked quirky and unusual things - from comics to watching Monty Python TV programmes in the 70s to watching one of my own favourite poets, John Hegley.
+I’ve always liked quirky and unusual things – from comics to watching Monty Python TV programmes in the 70s to watching one of my own favourite poets, John Hegley.
 He showed me that you can write about everyday things in a quirky way.
 He writes very amusing poems about things like dogs, potatoes and wearing glasses.
-So I write about garden sheds, the dark, guitars, trees, moths - just everyday things that are around me.
+So I write about garden sheds, the dark, guitars, trees, moths – just everyday things that are around me.
 That’s where I get my ideas from!
-My daughter Lauren had a wobbly tooth recently.
+My daughter Lauren had a wobbly tooth once.
 It fell out and she put it under her pillow.
 So I wrote a poem about staying awake to meet the tooth fairy.

 Do you like visiting schools?